Cameron-Nann-Python/Google-Advanced-Data-Analytics-Projects/README.md

-# 📘 Project 4 - Statistical Data Analysis
+# 🚕 Project 4 - Statistical Data Analysis

+## 📘 Overview
 This project is part of the Automatidata track in the Google Advanced Data Analytics Certificate Program.
 In this scenario, Automatidata is a consulting firm engaged by the New York City Taxi & Limousine Commission (TLC).
 TLC seeks to develop a regression model that predicts taxi fares before a ride begins, enabling greater transparency and customer trust.

 Automatidata has reviewed the TLC taxicab dataset, and is looking to increase earnings for taxicab drivers, which is captured by the variable `fare_amount`.
 There are multiple payment methods, stored in a variable `payment_type`, that appear to influence the fare amount paid by the customer, and the current responsibility of my role is to determine if there is a statistically significant relationship between `fare_amount` and `payment_type`